Rob Liefeld: 2020s work, and future retirement

 In October 2024, Liefeld announced that the following year he would be launching a new Youngblood series through Image Comics, his first time producing work featuring that team in seven years.
 The series would be accompanied by the Youngblood Vault Edition, which would feature high-resolution scans of art from the first Youngblood series in 1992, collected in a deluxe oversized hardcover, as well as a facsimile edition of that series' debut issue in time for its 33rd anniversary in April 2025.

 In the February 3, 2025 episode of his podcast, Robservations, and a follow-up interview with The Hollywood Reporter, Liefeld stated that he had severed ties with Marvel, following perceived slights at the July premiere in New York of Deadpool & Wolverine.
 Specifically, Liefeld learned that he and his family were not invited to the afterparty, despite having attended such events in the past, which Liefeld said "was meant to embarrass, diminish, defeat me."
 He also said that he had been ignored by top Disney officials, including Marvel Studios head Kevin Feige, despite the fact that Feige had been standing near Liefeld.
 In addition, Liefeld said he posed for professional photos with members of the film's production, but later was told by his publicist that those photos had been deleted.
 He perceived the photos to have been taken as a courtesy only, without any intention of being published, though The Hollywood Reporters Aaron Couch said that other photos of Liefeld and his family were used in Disney's Getty press portal from the event.
-Liefeld said that his ire with the company began in early 2023, when he learned that it made the controversial decision to change the credits on Wolverine by giving co-creator status to editor Roy Thomas, which upset Christina Valada, the widow of Wolverine co-creator Len Wein, with whom Lifeld is close friends.
+Liefeld said that his ire with the company began in early 2023, when he learned that it made the controversial decision to change the credits on Wolverine by giving co-creator status to editor Roy Thomas, which upset Christina Valada, the widow of Wolverine co-creator Len Wein, with whom Liefeld is close friends.
 Liefeld also made a July 2023 request for special credit on Deadpool & Wolverine, akin to the prominent credit DC Comics gives Jerry Siegel and Joe Shuster on its Superman publications, and inquired about other possible promotional opportunities, but this too was rebuffed.
 Liefeld believed that the negative reaction Marvel had to his request is what motivated his treatment at the premiere.